top of page

 "No Catching" Bird Policy

-The Bali Black Eagle makes it’s presence known by it’s distinctive call and can be seen regularly spiralling down the valley.
+The Bali Black Eagle makes its presence known by its distinctive call and can be seen regularly spiralling down the valley.
+At certain times of the year large flocks of birds migrating North can been seen.

 Listed below are some of the birds commonly seen our area